popey/popey.com-blog/content/post/2021/03/perfect-poached-eggs.md

 When the egg is ready(*), remove with a fish slice and place on the muffin.
 Add salt & pepper to taste, or hollandaise if you're feeling decadent.

-(*) Okay, "What it's ready" is a rather nebulous phrase.
+(*) Okay, "When it's ready" is a rather nebulous phrase.
 Thing is, everyone likes their eggs done differently.
 Some like them well-done, others like them so the white looks like cooked snot.
 Each to their own.
 I find if I lift it out of the water and poke it with my finger, and it "feels" the way I like it to feel on the plate, it's done.
 If it's underdone, lower it back in.
 3-4 mins seems about right, which gives you time to toast and butter the muffins.
 See, that's why that step is there? :D

 ![Done](/blog/images/2021-03-10/done.jpg)